Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/gear_ground_handling.md

 The F-4 Phantom uses a conventional tricycle landing gear arrangement, driven by the Utility hydraulic system.
-In the event Utility hydraulics are offline, an emergency extension system compressed air is available to lower the gear for landing.
+In the event Utility hydraulics are offline, an emergency extension system using compressed air is available to lower the gear for landing.

 ![ext_view_gears](../../img/ext_landing_gear.jpg)